PoCInnovation/Elivia/back/README.md

 ### Websocket

 Elivia uses Websocket to communicate with the frontend.
-The only route used is the serve one, allowing you to handle a sentence through the IA.
+The only route used is the serve one, allowing you to handle a sentence through the AI.

 ## What's next ?

-Elivia is a PoC project, so the focus may change a bitt depending of the team taking over the project in the next months, but the main features left to implement are :
+Elivia is a PoC project, so the focus may change a bit depending of the team taking over the project in the next months, but the main features left to implement are :

-* Enhance the IA.
+* Enhance the AI.
 The current one works well, but with a **Text Data Vectorization** algorithm extracting meaning could have better result thus, leading to less misunderstanding error

 * Make it a runtime.
 It is not really a runtime interpreter of packages.
 It does, indeed, compile and run every package at runtime, but it doesn't reload itself yet.
 This is an easy update that would allow a permanently running soft without any restart needed.